 Yale Cell Biology Core

-The goal of the Cell Biology Core is to make available to members of the Yale ERC instrumentation, technical personnel and expertise for the analysis of cell function in areas of research related to diabetes.
+The goal of the Cell Biology Core is to make available to members of the Yale DRC the instrumentation, technical personnel, and expertise for the analysis of cell function in areas of research related to diabetes.

 It is anticipated that the services provided by the Core will permit the elucidation of wide-ranging aspects of cell function that are critical to understanding diabetes pathophysiology